Written by Cooper Peebles

-The first day I started at Eighty Three Creative back in February this year, I was nervous as hell.
+The first day I started at Eighty Three Creative back in February this year, I was nervous as hell, which is pretty usual for marketing grads.
 The day before, I paid for a haircut and shaved my face in order to be presentable and hopefully give off a clean first impression.
 I packed a lunch and picked out a business casual outfit in preparation for the first day at my first job.

 Several weeks in the “real world” feels like two semesters of being a full-time marketing student —it’s intense.
 At first.
 After a while, it becomes easier to pick up on things.
 Through the ETC onboarding process, I came up with five tips for recent college grads that just landed their first job in marketing.